 The Danville Post Office opened in 1860 with hotel owner Henry W. Harris as the first postmaster.
 Many early Danville buildings remain standing today.
 The original 1874 Grange Hall exists as well, and the original Danville Hotel remains downtown which was last renovated in 2016.
 Many of the early pioneer names appear on the streets and schools, including Baldwin, Harlan, Wood, Love, Hemme, Boone, Bettencourt and Meese.

 Danville’s weather: Danville’s weather typifies a Mediterranean climate.
 Summers are long, with hot days and cool nights.
-Winters are cool, with mild daytime temperatures usually in the 50s, and nighttime temperatures usually above freezing.
-Like in the rest of the Bay Area, summers in Danville are extremely dry, and it’s not uncommon for four to six months to elapse between the last drop of rain in the spring and the first rain in the fall.
+Winters are cool, with mild daytime temperatures usually in the 50’s, and nighttime temperatures usually above freezing.
+As with the rest of the Tri-Valley area, summers in Danville are extremely dry, and it’s not uncommon for four to six months to elapse between the last drop of rain in the spring and the first rain in the fall.
 Winters are rainy, but periods of several days to a week of mild, dry, sunny weather are quite common even in midwinter.

 Danville’s real estate: If you use the 680 freeway as a landmark or guide, you will find Danville’s geography is laid out pretty straight forward.
-The freeway conveniently divides Danville up from East to West and South to North.
-So, what is located on the old downtown area (side of 680) is the West side.
+The freeway conveniently divides Danville from east to west and south to north.
+What is located on the old downtown area (side of 680) is the west side.
 Here you will find mature sought-after single-family homes, many have been beautifully remodeled.
-The opposite side of 680 is the East side.
-Here you will find newer construction (East of Sycamore Valley Road).
+The opposite side of 680 is the east side.
+Here you will find newer construction (east of Sycamore Valley Road).
 There were several developments built over the years from the early 1960’s all the way up to 2000’s.
-Going back to our 680 land mark/guide, if a property is located closer to Alamo, than it is on the north side and opposite if it is located closer to San Ramon, than it is on the south side.
+Using 680 land mark as a guide, if a property is located closer to Alamo, then it is on the north side of Danville, and opposite if it is located closer to San Ramon, it is on the south side of Danville.